dgurnani12/Simple-Blockchain-Server/README.md

 # Simple-Blockchain-Server
-A simple blockchain server implemented in Python; uses the Flask Micro-Framework to make it easier to map endpoints to Python Functions.
+A simple blockchain (currency) server implemented in Python; uses the Flask Micro-Framework to make it easier to map endpoints to Python Functions.
 Clients can use http to communicate with the service that can be set up to run on a defined port.
 See installation instructions below:

 ## Installation:
 1) Requires: